ThreeSixtyGiving/standard/documentation/guidance/prepare-data.md

 Although each tool is tailored to each funders’ data and needs, they are all set up in the same way.

 The spreadsheet has three sheets:
-- source_data
+- **source_data**
 This sheet is for the grant information that needs to be formatted as 360Giving data.
 The source data is copied and pasted from a file exported from your grants management system or an existing file that holds your data.

-- fixed_data
+- **fixed_data**
 This sheet is for the ‘fixed’ information that is needed to create your 360Giving data.
 These are unlikely to be in your source data, such as the currency, your own organisation name, organisation identifier and Publisher prefix – eg 360G-ExampleFunder.

-- 360_data
+- **360_data**
 In the top row of this sheet are the 360Giving headers that align with the data you intend to publish.
 From the second row down, there are a range of formulas which combine the source data and fixed data from the first two sheets to create 360Giving formatted data.

-Any changes in content of the data in the #source_data or #fixed_data sheets will automatically be picked up in the 360_data sheet.
+Any changes in content of the data in the **source_data** or **fixed_data** sheets will automatically be picked up in the 360_data sheet.

 #### How the formulas work
 The formulas in the 360_data sheet perform one or more of these actions to convert the data.

 - Map the source data to the appropriate 360Giving header leaving the content unchanged.
 - Change the format of the data.
-For example changing the date from 27/11/2020 to 2020-11-27 which is the date format required by the 360Giving Data Standard.
+For example changing the date from 27/08/2021 to 2021-08-27 which is the date format required by the 360Giving Data Standard.
 - Combine data.

 For example to create an Identifier which is a unique grant ID from your system with your publisher prefix.
 For further information see our guidance on identifiers.
 Recipient Org:Identifier are also created using a formula which provides the correct prefix depending on whether there is charity, company or other type of register number available.
 If there is no register number, the formula can instead create an organisation identifier using a unique ID for the recipient from your system or the recipient organisation name.

-For further information see our guidance on organisation identifiers.
+See our guidance for further details about [Organisation Identifiers.](https://standard.threesixtygiving.org/en/new-docs-style/identifiers/#organisation-identifier)

 The tool is colour coded: the 10 core fields in the 360Giving Data Standard are green, and other fields are coloured yellow if the field is recommended.

-You can view and download an example version of a conversion tool template here.
+You can view and download a simple example version of a conversion tool template here.

-For further guidance about setting up and using a conversion tool, please contact the 360Giving Helpdesk via support@threesixtygiving.org.
+For further guidance about setting up and using a conversion tool, please contact the 360Giving Helpdesk via <support@threesixtygiving.org>.

 ### Building 360Giving publishing into grants management systems
 If you use Salesforce as a grants management system, it is possible to build-in 360Giving publishing.
-Many organisations sharing 360Giving data have done this.
+Many funding organisations who use Salesforce have set up their system to make sharing 360Giving data more straightforward.

-It may also be possible to build-in 360Giving publishing into other types of configurable CRM systems, so please contact the 360Giving Helpdesk via support@threesixtygiving.org to discuss what might be possible in your situation.
+It can be possible to build-in 360Giving publishing into other types of configurable CRM systems - such as Microsoft Dynamics - so please contact the 360Giving Helpdesk via <support@threesixtygiving.org> to find out what might be possible in your situation.

 #### Publishing using JSON format
 JSON format is used for exporting the data directly from a grants management system or database, using the 360Giving JSON schemas.
 Some specialist technical knowledge is needed to use JSON to publish 360Giving data.